-We are going to look at the relationship element of dance.
+We are going recap the relationship element of dance and add some new ones: Contact, proximity, complement and contrast.

 What does the concept of relationships in dance mean?
 These are ways in which dancers move with other dancers.
-Here are some examples: Matching and mirroring, unison and canon and formations.
+Here are the examples below;

-1. Can you try and add each of the below into your warm up?
+1. Can you try and add each of these into your warm up?